kmlebedev/django-gcalsync/README.md

 Usage
 -----

-Create a consumers.py module in the app containing the model you'd like to sync.
+Create a tasks.py module in the mezzanine_events.
 In that module you'll create a class responsible for transforming Google Calendar event data so it's usable by your model.
 Your class must have a `transform` method that accepts an event_data dictionary (the data from Google).

 For Example: